- Second, we'll learn how to use Jasmine and Karma to write and continuously run unit tests.

 Your code at the end of the week will be reviewed for the following:

-- Are you able to discuss the flow of your code and the concepts behind it with an instructor using correct terminology?
+- Project demonstrates understanding of week's concepts.
+If prompted, you are able to discuss your code with an instructor using correct terminology.